PriyaRamisetti/Bike-Share-Data-Analysis/README.md

 - It does not remove duplicates.
 If there are rows that appear in both tables, they will still be present in the final result.
 - This is useful when you want to include all records from both datasets, even if some are repeated.

+**Project Scenario :**
+In this case, we are merging two years of bike-sharing data from bike_share_yr_0 (2022) and bike_share_yr_1 (2023).
+Using UNION ALL, we ensure that all records, including duplicate entries for riders who might have used the service in both years, are included in the final dataset.
+This allows for a thorough analysis of trends across both years.